microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 The definition result above has only one value (the range with id '9') and we could have emitted it directly.
 However, we introduced the definition result vertex for two reasons:

 - To have consistency with all other requests that point to a result.
 - To have support for languages where a definition can be spread over multiple ranges or even multiple documents.
 To support multiple documents ranges are added to a definition result using an 1:N `item` edge.
-Conceptionally a definition result is an array to which the `item` edge adds items.
+Conceptually a definition result is an array to which the `item` edge adds items.

 Consider the following TypeScript example: